Adamelmusiael/IBM-HR-Analytics-/plan-goals-notes.md

 # 2. Data Visualization and Insights
 Now our objective is to visualize key insights and trends in the data.
 * Get the table, views and transform if needed (PowerBI) ✅
 * Structure/plan of the dashboard.
+MODIFY
-  I will create 4 pages in this dashboard for clean and meaningfull data visualization.
+  I will create 3 pages in this dashboard for clean and meaningfull data visualization.
 First one will be Overview, here I will include key KPI's, trends in attrition and most important informations for better data understanding.
 Next three pages will be divided by: Demographic (attrition by age, gender maritial status), but I will concider including this in first page, Job related factors (attrition rat)
-* Higlight those things while story telling/explaining dashboard: e.g. risk groups, potential solutions etc.
+* Notes/findings
+Looking on pie plot we can see that the biggest problem with attrition is in the Research & Developement department about 56%, Sales 39% and HR 5%.
+This tells us that the biggest number of employees leving is in Research & Development.
+However we need to mention one important difference in those departments, size.
+Research & Developement is much bigger than other departments.
+So let's see on the attrition in order to evaluate this departments equally. **Attrition Rate by Department* column chart tells us that the problem is simmilar in all of these departments.
+What is actually interesting by procentage the smallest attirion is in the Research & Developement.
+This might mean that the simmilar problem may be in the company.
+So yes most employees who has left the company were from the R&D but attrition is simmilar in each department.

+**Seniority in the Company and Attrition Rate** There is overall tendention taht employees with bigger seniority has way smaller attrition rate.
+Employees with 0-1 seniority have 30% attrition and employees with more than 1 year at company less then 20% AR.
+This might suggest that if we encourage ew employees to stay longer with us there will be huge chance of their bigger seniority in future.
+On the plot **"Impact of Past Work Experience on Attrition and Tenure"** we can see some interesting patterns.
+We have 2 contexts here attiriton rate and Average Years at Company First of all Attirtion rate is much bigger for employees for employees that has worked for 5 or more companies.
+Also it is quite big for ppl that has worked for 1 company this might mean that they might still looking for their place.
+However their avg years at comapny is one of the highest.
+This might tell us that there are 2 main groups of ppl.
+1 Those who like to settle and build their position in one company.
+And those that are seeking potential upgrades and better opportunities.
+Smaller attrition is beeing noticed for employees that has worked for 0 and 2-4 companies previously but also they stay in comapny on average 5 years.
+The overall tendention: The more companies employee worked for the biggest attrition rate is.
+Employees with less then 5 previous companies are having the smallest attirion rate.
+This 3 features might be even more correlated it would be greate to analyze them even further but there are not many emploees with more then 5 companies worked for.
+Need to get more data.